-Subject Name Psychology Exam Board AQA Course Code Psychology 7181, 7182 Course Grade 6 or above in Mathematics Requirements Overview The course covers an overview of the core areas of Psychology in year 12.
-Students learn about social influences on our behaviour, learning and memory, development of relationships, development of mental illness, and how to carry out Psychological research.
-The programme of study enables students to gain an understanding of the key theoretical perspectives in Psychology; the Behaviourist, Biological and Cognitive approaches.
-AS Curriculum In year 13 course areas are covered in greater depth.
-In their first year, candidates will develop a broad knowledge and understanding of the core areas of psychology (social, cognitive, developmental, biological and individual differences) through a range of topics.
-TOPICS AT YEAR 12 Social Influences on behaviour Memory and learning Attachment and forming social bonds Psychopathology (mental health and illness) Approaches in Psychology ASSESSMENT: Internal A2 Curriculum In their second year, candidates will explore topics in more depth, with a greater emphasis on the quality of research evidence, and the application of research findings to real life behaviour.
-TOPICS AT YEAR 13 Research Methods Issues and debates in psychology Biopsychology Schizophrenia Relationships Aggression ASSESSMENT - 3 A Level exams in summer term Exam 1 - social influence, memory, attachment, attachment, psychopathology (2 hours, 33% of the A Level) Exam 2 - approaches to psychology, biopsychology, research methods (2 hours, 33% of the A Level) Exam 3 - issues and debates in psychology, research methods year 2, schizophrenia, relationships, Forensic Psychology (2 hours, 33% of the A Level)

-Learning Beyond the Students are advised to subscribe to the British Psychological

-Classroom Society in order to keep up to date with the latest issues in

-Psychology and give them access to conferences and events

-organised by the BPS.

-It is also essential for students to subscribe to the BPS research

-digest, and read about new research in the area, to prepare for the

-sorts of learning they will encounter on the course.

-There will also be a range of enrichment activities, such as:

-Visit to a mental health institution (education unit)

-After school workshops on the analysis of behaviour

-Guest speakers

-University links

-University Entrance University of Cambridge Typical offer: AAA

-Psychological and Essential No specific subjects

-Behavioural Sciences Useful Mathematics, science

-subjects, humanities subjects

-Many colleges will ask you to sit

-the 90 minute Thinking Skills

-Assessment (TSA) test.

-Queen Mary, University of Typical offer: AAB

-London Normally to include A Level

-Psychology Psychology, Mathematics or a

-Science subject (excluding

-General Studies)

-Must have GCSE Mathematics

-grade C and GCSE English

-Language grade C

-The University of West Typical offer : 200 points (CCE)

-London GCSE English and Mathematics

-Psychology at grade C or above normally

-required

-Skills and Qualities Students develop some of the key skills of a Psychologist

-for Study at KS5 and arn how to plan, carry out, and

-beyond analyse their own research.

-They will be able to carry out observations, experiments and

-interviews competently.
-They develop the higher order skills of

-synthesis and application, man -

-1 1 1 1 knowledge to real life situations.

-uired to improve their listening

-and interpersonal skills which are paramount in Psychology.

-Other more generic skills that they we acquire will be effective

-writing skills.
-They are required to write focused, concise and

-well balanced essays.
+Subject Name Psychology

+Exam Board AQA

+Course Code Psychology 7181, 7182

+Course Grade 6 or above in Mathematics

+Requirements

+Overview The course covers an overview of the core areas of Psychology in

+year 12.
+Students learn about social influences on our behaviour,

+learning and memory, development of relationships,

+development of mental illness, and how to carry out

+Psychological research.
+The programme of study enables students

+to gain an understanding of the key theoretical perspectives in

+Psychology; the Behaviourist, Biological and Cognitive

+approaches.

+In year 13 course areas are covered in greater depth.

+AS Curriculum In their first year, candidates will develop a broad knowledge and

+understanding of the core areas of psychology (social, cognitive,

+developmental, biological and individual differences) through a

+range of topics.

+TOPICS AT YEAR 12

+Social Influences on behaviour

+Memory and learning

+Attachment and forming social bonds

+Psychopathology (mental health and illness)

+Approaches in Psychology

+ASSESSMENT: Internal

+A2 Curriculum In their second year, candidates will explore topics in more depth,

+with a greater emphasis on the quality of research evidence, and

+the application of research findings to real life behaviour.

+TOPICS AT YEAR 13

+Research Methods

+Issues and debates in psychology

+Biopsychology

+Schizophrenia

+Relationships

+Aggression

+ASSESSMENT - 3 A Level exams in summer term

+• Exam 1 - social influence, memory, attachment,

+attachment, psychopathology (2 hours, 33% of the A

+Level)

+• Exam 2 - approaches to psychology, biopsychology,

+research methods (2 hours, 33% of the A Level)

+• Exam 3 - issues and debates in psychology, research

+methods year 2, schizophrenia, relationships, Forensic

+Psychology (2 hours, 33% of the A Level)

+Learning Beyond the Classroom Students are advised to subscribe to the British Psychological Society in order to keep up to date with the latest issues in Psychology and give them access to conferences and events organised by the BPS.
+It is also essential for students to subscribe to the BPS research digest, and read about new research in the area, to prepare for the sorts of learning they will encounter on the course.
+There will also be a range of enrichment activities, such as: • Visit to a mental health institution (education unit) • After school workshops on the analysis of behaviour • Guest speakers • University links University Entrance University of Cambridge Psychological and Behavioural Sciences Queen Mary, University of London Psychology Typical offer: AAA Essential No specific subjects Useful Mathematics, science subjects, humanities subjects Many colleges will ask you to sit the 90 minute Thinking Skills Assessment (TSA) test.
+Typical offer: AAB Normally to include A Level Psychology, Mathematics or a Science subject (excluding General Studies) Must have GCSE Mathematics grade C and GCSE English The University of West London Psychology Language grade C Typical offer : 200 points (CCE) GCSE English and Mathematics at grade C or above normally required Skills and Qualities for Study at KS5 and beyond Students develop some of the key skills of a Psychologist throughout the course.
+They learn how to plan, carry out, and analyse their own research.
+They will be able to carry out observations, experiments and interviews competently.
+They develop the higher order skills of synthesis and application, many of the examination questions require students to apply their knowledge to real life situations.
+During lessons they will be required to improve their listening and interpersonal skills which are paramount in Psychology.
+Other more generic skills that they we acquire will be effective writing skills.
+They are required to write focused, concise and well balanced essays.